bmwcarit/ramses-composer-docs/doc/basics/prefabs/README.md

 To use Prefabs you need to create a _PrefabInstance_ object and assign a Prefab to it.
 The PrefabInstance can be used in the scene graph just like any other node.
 All contents of the Prefab appear inside the PrefabInstance as a copy.
-If the Prefab is modified, all changes are immeditately applied to all its PrefabInstances.
+If the Prefab is modified, all changes are immediately applied to all its PrefabInstances.

 As a Prefab is a self-contained entity, its components can not be linked directly to other components.